 Can You Print on the Spine?

-No, you cannot print on the spine.
+No, you cannot print on the spine with saddle stitch binding.
 It’s too thin and doesn’t lay flat.
 If you want a booklet with a printed spine, choose perfect binding.

 How Should You Prepare Printing Files for Saddle Stitch Binding?

 When you send a file to your printer, send it as a single PDF that has each page of the booklet.
 Export the file as single pages instead of as multi-page spreads.
 Here are some tips for getting the best results:

 1 Include the covers as part of the PDF file.
 Don’t export them separately.

 2 Include a margin of ¼ inch minimum around each page for any text, colors, or images that don’t need to go to the edge.
 Why do you need a margin?
 Even when you’re working with a skilled printer, some variations naturally occur in every print job that requires cutting.
 You can’t guarantee that every page will be cut in the same spot or the same way.
 Using a margin preserves your design and prevents parts of your booklet from being cut out.

 3 Watch for creep.
 Creep is what you see when a printer collates and folds the printed sheets.
 It is caused by the weight of the paper causing the inner pages to extend or “creep” out further than the outer pages when the stack is folded.
 If your pages have a margin that can be cut, the printer can safely cut these creeping edges to produce a book with straight, even edges.